-Wildlife Management (KSH1316) indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of population management which accounts for for 25% of the final score of this course.
-4. Habitat management Students are expected to be able to explain and implement the wildlife habitat management through this topic.
+Module designation Wildlife Management (KSH1316) wildlife population management through this topic.
+Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of population management which accounts for for 25% of the final score of this course.
+Habitat management Students are expected to be able to explain and implement the wildlife habitat management through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of habitat management which accounts for for 25% of the final score of this course.
-5. Forms of wildlife management Students are expected to be able to explain and implement some examples of wildlife management through this topic.
+Forms of wildlife management Students are expected to be able to explain and implement some examples of wildlife management indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of in implement some examples of wildlife management through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of in implementing some examples of wildlife management which accounts for for 20% of the final score of this course.
-6. Dealing with wildlife disturbance Students are expected to be able to explain wildlife disturbances.
-Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 10% of the final score of this course.
-Written examination Acquire a final score that qualifies for letter grade D at the minimum; Mid-semester Examination : 30%, Final-semester Examination : 30%, Assessment method : 25%, Online Study : 15% Alikodra, H. S. 1990.
+Dealing with wildlife disturbance Students are expected to be able to explain wildlife disturbances.
+Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 10% of the final correctness of explanation which accounts for for 10% of the final Examination forms Written examination Study and examination requirements Acquire a final score that qualifies for letter grade D at the minimum; Mid-semester Examination : 30%, Final-semester Examination : 30%, Assessment method : 25%, Online Study : 15% Reading list Alikodra, H. S. 1990.
 Pengelolaan Satwaliar Jilid I. Departemen Pendidikandan Kebudayaan Direktorat Jenderal Pendidikan Tinggi.
 Pusat Antar Universitas Ilmu Hayati.
 Institut Pertanian Bogor.
-Bogor.
 Brower, J. E. and J. H. Zar.
 1977.
 Field and Laboratory Methods for General Ecology.
 Wm.
 C. Dubuque, Brown Company Publishers.
 Iowa.
 Dunn, E. H., Bart, J., Collins, B. T., Craig, B., Dale, B., Downes, C. M., Francis, S. M., Woodley, S. and P. Zorn.
 2006.
 Monitoring bird population in small geographic areas.
 Canadian Wildlife Service.
 Ottawa.
 Heyer, W. R., Donnelly, M. A., McDiarmid, R. W., Lee-Ann, C. H. and M. S. Foster.
 1994.
 Measuringand Monitoring Biological Diversity: Standard Methods for Amphibians.
 Smithsonian.
 Krebs, C. J. 1978.
-Ecology: The Experimental Analysis of Distributior and Abundance.
+Ecology: The Experimental Analysis of Distribution and Abundance.
 The University of British Columbia.
 Kusmana, C. 1997.
 Metode Survey Vegetasi.
 IPB Press.
 Bogor.
 Kusrini, M. D. 2008.
-Pedoman Penelitian dan Survey Amfibi d Alam.
-Fakultas Kehutana IPB.
+Pedoman Penelitian dan Survey Amfibi di Alam.
+Fakultas Kehutanan IPB.
 Bogor.
 Mustari, A. H. 2011.
 Metode Survey dan Inventarisasi Mamalia.
 Institut Pertanian Bogor.
 Bogor.
 Ripley, T. H. 1980.
 Planning Wildlife Management Investigations and Projects.
 US Departement of Agriculture, Forest Service.
 West Virginia.
+Rosenzweig, M. L. 1995.
+Species Diversity in Space and Time.